node-inspector/node-inspector/readme.md

 This is pre-alpha quality code, so use at your own risk:

 * while not stopped at a breakpoint the console doesn't always behave as you might expect
-* hovering the mouse over the arguments of the wrapper function will crash node
 * pause on exceptions doesn't play nice with the node event loop
 * closing the inspector does not stop debugging, you must stop debug-agent.js manually
-* opening the inspector more than once causes trouble
+* opening more than one inspector window causes trouble
-* connection info to debug-agent is hard coded to 127.0.0.1:8080

 ## Other Ideas

-* most, if not all of the extension features could be served as a static site, which could allow you to host the debugger from a website, or from debug-agent.
 * the debug-agent could be extended to provide collaborative debugging with multiple inspectors connected to the same debug session.
 * use a native node extension instead of the debug-agent.js as a separate process